Huswat123/Altschool_First_Semester_Project/README.md

  # Note
   The to_dict method is likely designed to convert the ExpenseDatabase contents into a dict of dictionaries for easy representation or serialization.

-Overall, the code provides a basic illustration of the functionalities of expense tracking system using the defined classes. the
+Overall, the code provides a basic illustration of the functionalities of expense tracking system using the defined classes.